Electric Car - Polestar

 A comprehensive package bundling the car, servicing, road tax and maintenance into a single monthly fee.

-• Considerations: Can be a high monthly commitment and may not include all costs for example,insurance.
+• Considerations: Can be a high monthly commitment and may not include all costs, for example insurance.

 5. Salary Sacrifice